-3D printing seems to becoming increasingly more popular, and now it would appear that a Dutch architect plans to builds the world’s first 3D printed house in 2014, the project is the work of Janjaap Ruijssenaarsfrom Universe Architecture in Amsterdam.
+3D printing seems to be becoming increasingly more popular, and now it would appear that a Dutch architect plans to build the world’s first 3D printed house in 2014.
+The project is the work of Janjaap Ruijssenaars from Universe Architecture in Amsterdam.

-The 3D printed house will be printed in pieces and then out together to form a complete building, the project is expected to take around one and a half years to complete.
+The 3D printed house will be printed in pieces and then put together to form a complete building.
+The project is expected to take around one and a half years to complete.
+This ambitious endeavor aims to revolutionize the construction industry by showcasing the potential of 3D printing technology in creating sustainable and innovative architectural designs.

 One surface folded in an endless möbius band.
 Floors transform into ceilings, inside into outside.
 Production with innovative 3D printing techniques.
 Architecture of continuity with an endless array of applicability.